prisma/prisma/TESTING.md

 - `pnpm test:functional:code` generates and runs the test suites, defined by test matrix.
 It does no typechecking, but prepares all necessary files for it.
 - `pnpm test:functional:types` runs typechecking on all the suites, generated by `pnpm test:functional:code` command.
 If it reports any errors, you might want to examine generated test suite under `tests/functional/<your test name>/.generated` directory to get a better diagnostic.
-- `pnpm test:functional` will run tests and perform type checks.
+- `pnpm test:functional` will run tests and then perform type checks.

 Add `--data-proxy` CLI flag to any of these commands to generate the Data Proxy client and run the tests under the local Data Proxy simulator called Mini-Proxy.